AgileBIM/FabCOD/docs/wiki/TASK-Object.md

 ## Methods
 The following items are invoked from the base object by a dot notation
 ### Function: BeginProgress
-Initialize and display progress bars setting maximum task length
+Initialize and display progress bars setting maximum task length.

-NumberofTasks should ideally specify the number of iterations you go through to that the progress bars dialog shows a progress relative to the tasks you're performing.
-You must use the Task.Progress property to move the progress bars as your tasks process.
+NumberofTasks should ideally specify the number of iterations you go through so that the progress bars dialog shows a progress relative to the tasks you're performing.
+You must use the Task.Progress property to move the progress bars as your tasks processes.
 ##### Signature
 BeginProgress(NumberOfTasks: NUMBER)
 ##### Arguments